 - Keep the video as focused as possible.
 The more you try to cover, the more difficult (and overwhelming) it’s going to become.

-You might also consider writing a script, which some people prefer, but I tried that for a few months and, since I was so focused on remembering what I had to say, my delivery suffered a lot.
-I prefer working with an outline.
+You could also try writing a script, which some people prefer, but I tried that for a few months and found it difficult to deliver the lines.
+These days, I prefer working with an outline.

 Step 3.
 Prepare Your Voice